|

 can easily be divided or, if you are experienced in the collection of

 sori, grown from spores.
-Our larger plant in the photograph came from Natural
+The larger plant in our collection was a

 |